raisa-d/Rai-s-Slice-Of-The-Universe/README.md

 # Rai's Slice Of The Universe
 Codedex Mini Holiday Hackathon Submission

-For this project, my intention was to follow my creativity and honor my inner child.
-I wanted to create my slice of the universe where whatever brings me joy can live.
+Rai's Slice Of The Universe is a place to honor my creativity and inner child.
+This is where everything that brings me joy will live.
 A place to info dump about my Autistic special interests, to be myself and let my personality shine.
 This site is a fortress where’s it’s okay---nay, ENCOURAGED--to be weird and queer.

 ## Table of Contents
 - [Features](#features)